 No games subject to this chapter may be operated within 500 feet of a school property up to the 12th grade or a house of worship.
 The distance shall be measured for similar restrictions imposed and as interpreted for alcoholic-beverage-licensed premises by the Alcoholic Beverage Commission.
 This section shall not be construed to require the removal of any automatic amusement devices which are licensed and in place as of July 14, 1982.

-All licenses issued under this chapter shall be for a term of one year, commencing on April 1 of the year of issuance and expiring the following March 31.
+Licenses issued in 2019 shall be from April 1, 2019 until December 31, 2019.
+All licenses thereafter under this chapter shall be for a term of one year, commencing on January 1 of the year of issuance and expiring on December 31.

 A license may be transferred from one machine to another by giving notice to the Township Clerk to that effect and giving a description of the new machine, including manufacturer, model number and serial number.
 Any transfer of an arcade must be approved by the Township Council after site plan review approval.